 Indeed, not all litter boxes are created equal.
 If you want to prevent nasty smells as much as possible, it’s imperative that you choose the right type of litter tray.

-Starting with the size, make sure to check that it’s large enough.
-Cats don’t like stepping into litter that is already dirty or moist, so you would do well to provide them with a big enough surface.
+Starting with the size, be sure to buy one that is large enough.
+Cats don’t like stepping into dirty or moist litter, so you would do well to provide them with a big enough surface.

 We also recommend going with an open model.
-Whilst the closed type may do a better job at trapping any odors inside, they certainly don’t make the trip to the old litter box more pleasant for mr. or ms. Felix.
+Whilst the closed type may do a better job at trapping any odors inside, they certainly don’t make the trip to the old litter box more pleasant for your furry friend.

-Once you’ve picked up the right litter box (or multiple, in the case of multi-cat family!) it’s time to decide on a spot in the house to place it.
+Once you’ve picked up the right litter box (or multiple, in the case of multi-cat families) it’s time to decide where to place it.
 A good spot is easy to reach, quiet, well-ventilated, and away from other resources like food and water.

-Our favorite spot is the toilet, because ours ticks off all these requirements.
-The only draw-back is that we can never forget to leave the door to the toilet open, especially during the night.
-As we have experienced a few times, closing it denied our cat access to her vital place, which resulted in us waking up to find cat pee all over the floor.
+Our favorite room is our toilet because it ticks off all these requirements.
+The only drawback is that we can never forget to leave the door to the toilet open, especially during the night.
+As we have experienced a few times, closing it denied our Lola access to her litterbox, which resulted in us waking up to find cat pee all over the floor.
 Yikes!

 Choose the perfect cat litter

 Cats can be very particular about things they do or don’t want to use.
 If you want the highest chance of success, we suggest you try a few different litters to see which one is most effective.

 Clumping litter is a great choice because it’s very easy to scoop.
 But not every cat will find clumping litter comfortable.
 It’s a matter of testing out to see what works.